tsiresymila1/tsiresymila1/README.md

 Currently exploring:
 - 🧠 **AI Integration** - Using **LLMs** for automation and optimization.
 - 📡 **Edge Computing** - Building real-time systems and microservices.
-- 🌐 **WebSockets** - Real-time communication for scalable applications.
+- 🌐 **WebRtc** - Real-time communication for scalable applications.

 ---